corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 An investor can buy tokens by calling the `buy(uint _amount)` function.
 `_amount` ist the amount of tokens they are buying, in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate).

-The investor needs to give a a sufficient allowance in the currency contract to the continuousFundraising contract for the deal to be successful
+The investor needs to give a a sufficient allowance in the currency contract to the publicOffer contract for the deal to be successful

-The owner of the ContinuousFundraising contract can pause the contract by calling `pause()`, which stops further buys.
+The owner of the PublicOffer contract can pause the contract by calling `pause()`, which stops further buys.
 When paused, parameters of the fundraising can be changed.
 Pausing the contract as well as each setting update starts a cool down period of 24 hours.
 Only after this cool down period has passed can the fundraising be unpaused by calling `unpause()`.
 This is to ensure an investor can know the conditions that currently apply before investing (e.g. frontrunning in a buy with a price increase is not possible).

 # Employee participation with or without vesting